 • Application form (available from post office)

-The Sickle Cell Society or UK Thalassaemia Society are able to offer advice on suitable travel insurance companies.
+The Sickle Cell Society or UK Thalassaemia Society can offer advice on suitable travel insurance companies.

 For further information please see the following links: